Markušovce – St Michael’s Church

 Architecture

-Inside, the space of the chancel in a rare way has not been separated from the nave by a arch.
-The chancel was topped with a rib net vault, the ribs of which entered the last eastern bay of the closure, covered with a six-section vault.
-The southern chapel was also vaulted, with its ribs resting on consoles decorated with reliefs depicting human faces, animals and heraldic shields.
-The vault’s bosses were decorated with animal reliefs.
+Inside the church, in a rare way, the chancel space was not separated from the nave by a rood arch.
+The chancel was crowned with a net vault, the ribs of which entered the last eastern bay of the closure, covered with a six-part vault.
+The southern chapel was also vaulted, with ribs resting on consoles decorated with reliefs depicting human faces, animals and heraldic coats of arms.
+The vault bosses were decorated with reliefs of animals.

 bibliography: